Frequently Bought Together

 fbt-wb2 (1).png

-• How can we present the item’s option information?
+• How can we effectively present an item’s option information (e.g., color, size) within the recommendation panel?

 theme1.png